AKD92/libdictionary-search-tree/README.md

   * To build from the source, linking to dependent libraries is necessary.
 Link order for GCC is: -lstq -llinkedlist

 ### Reference Book:
-Implementation techniques follow the principles from the book <a href="http://ww3.algorithmdesign.net/">Algorithm Design</a> by Michael T. Goodrich and Roberto Tamassia.
+Implementation follows the algorithms from the book <a href="http://ww3.algorithmdesign.net/">Algorithm Design</a> by Michael T. Goodrich and Roberto Tamassia.

 ### License
 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This software is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.